ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 #### Access to the solid state file system

-All projects have access to the solid state file system by default.
-If you find you cannot access the solid state file system, please [contact the Service Desk](mailto:support@archer2.ac.uk).
+Projects do not have access to the solid state file system by default.
+If your project does not yet have access and you want access for your project, please [contact the Service Desk](mailto:support@archer2.ac.uk) to request access.

 #### Location of directories